Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 }

-The down() (used by the php artisan migrate:rollback command) is ran when you need to rollback changes you made to your database.
+The down() method (used by the php artisan migrate:rollback command) is run when you need to roll back changes to your database.

-If you belong to the people who use it, you should make sure your down() method is implemented correctly.
+If you belong to the people who use it, make sure your down() method is implemented correctly.

 return new class extends Migration {